ati-ozgur/RmSAT-CFAR/README.md

 Constant False Alarm Rate (CFAR) is the most used framework for target detection in Synthetic Aperture Radar (SAR) images.
 Using a Rayleigh Mixture (RM) model, background statistics are modeled.
 Summed Area Tables (SAT) are used to improve detection speed.
-Parallel implementation of image Tiles is used for fast computation.
+Parallel implementation of image tiles is used for fast computation.

 ## How to use

+You can compile code using provided Visual Studio 2015 project or use already compiled code.

+### Executables

-Compiled executable for windows is provided in the [releases](https://github.com/ati-ozgur/RmSAT-CFAR/releases).
+All already compiled executables for windows can be found in the [releases](https://github.com/ati-ozgur/RmSAT-CFAR/releases).

-# Download executables from Release Tab.
+Or you can download [latest executable](https://github.com/ati-ozgur/RmSAT-CFAR/releases/latest).

 # Example run.